matplotlib/matplotlib/INSTALL.rst

    su -c "yum-builddep python-matplotlib"

-This does not build Matplotlib, but it does get and install the build dependencies, which will make building from source easier.
+These commands do not build Matplotlib, but instead get and install the build dependencies, which will make building from source easier.